algorandfoundation/ARCs/ARC-template.md

 Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.

 ## Motivation
 The motivation section should describe the "why" of this ARC.
 What problem does it solve?
 Why should someone want to implement this standard?
-What benefit does it provide to the Ethereum ecosystem?
+What benefit does it provide to the Algorand ecosystem?
 What use cases does this ARC address?

 ## Specification
 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in <a href="https://www.ietf.org/rfc/rfc2119.txt">RFC-2119</a>.